MHC Traveling Exibits

 Qualla Arts & Crafts Mutual

-Qualla Arts & Crafts: Tradition and Innovation highlights the legacy of the oldest Native American artists’ cooperative in the United States, founded in 1946 in Cherokee, NC.
-Known worldwide for the artistry, design, and durability of Cherokee crafts, Qualla Arts & Crafts Mutual, Inc. has preserved traditional techniques while fostering creativity and innovation among its members.
+Qualla Arts & Crafts: Tradition and Innovation highlights the legacy of the oldest Native American artists’ cooperative in the United States.
+Founded in 1946 in Cherokee, NC, the coop is known worldwide for artistry, design, and durability.
+To this day, Qualla Arts & Crafts Mutual, Inc. continues to preserve traditional crafting techniques while fostering creativity and innovation among its members.

 The traveling exhibit consists of nine text panels (24” x 36”), a 60-minute video featuring 5-minute artist interviews, plus educational materials for school groups.
 An expanded version of this exhibit, with additional large format photographs and approximately 60 artifacts, is available for travel.